Rita Ora discography

-English singer and songwriter Rita Ora has released three studio albums, two extended plays, 26 singles (including eight as a featured artist) and nine promotional singles.
+English singer and songwriter Rita Ora has released three studio albums, two extended plays, 31 singles (including eight as a featured artist) and ten promotional singles.
 Ora signed a record deal with Roc Nation in 2008.
 She featured on DJ Fresh's single, "Hot Right Now", in February 2012, which reached number one in the United Kingdom.
 Her debut studio album, Ora, was released in August 2012.
 The album debuted at number one on the UK Albums Chart and was subsequently certified platinum by the British Phonographic Industry (BPI).
 Ora spawned four singles; the first two, "How We Do (Party)" and "R.I.P.", both reached number one on the UK Singles Chart, while "Shine Ya Light" and "Radioactive" reached numbers ten and eighteen in the United Kingdom, respectively.

 Ora's second studio album, Phoenix, was released by Atlantic Records in November 2018.
 The album peaked at number eleven on the UK Albums Chart and was later certified platinum in the United Kingdom.
 Elsewhere, it entered the album charts, among others, in Australia, Canada, Germany, Netherlands and the United States.
 Five singles preceded the record, including "Your Song", "Anywhere", "For You" and "Let You Love Me", with four of them reaching the top 10 on the UK Singles Chart.
 "Let You Love Me" became Ora's thirteenth top 10 song in the United Kingdom, a record for a British female solo artist at the time.
 Four of those songs topped the UK Singles Chart.
 In February 2021, Ora released the collaborative extended play, Bang, with Kazakh producer Imanbek, which included songs such as "Big" and "Bang Bang".
 In February 2022, Ora signed a record deal with Berlin-based independent music label, BMG.
 Ora's third studio album, You & I, was released in July 2023 and debuted at number six in the UK.

-In 2025, Ora has discussed her new album, although the title has not been released yet.
-She released her single, 'Heat' on June 2025, and most recently released her new single 'All Natural' for her new album coming in 2026.
+In 2025, Ora discussed her fourth studio album, although she did not reveal the title, and released the singles "Heat" and "All Natural".